gitmanyam/automationexercise-serenity-bdd/README.md

 #Selenium -Serenity BDD Test Framework

-This project is a UI Test Automation Framework built using Selenium, Serenity BDD, Cucumber and JUnit 5.
+This is a UI Test Automation Framework built using Selenium, Serenity BDD, Cucumber and JUnit 5.
 It follows the Page Object Model (POM) with a layered architecture to produce readable, maintainable and reusable automated UI tests.
 ---

 ## 📋 Tech Stack